software-developer-josh-levy/Ratio/README.md

 Also, if the PulseWd parameter is set to zero, the pulse wave oscillator will become a square wave oscillator--PulseWd applies to both oscillators.

-To install on a Mac, drop the Ratio.vst file into your VST folder.
+Java must be installed on your computer to run Ratio.
+To install Ratio on a Mac, unzip "Ratio for Mac" and drop "Ratio.vst" into your VST folder.
+For Windows, unzip "Ratio for Windows" and drop the entire "jVSTwRapper-Release-1.0beta" folder into your VST folder.
+In your DAW, select and open the "jVSTwRapper-1.0beta" dll file.
+If your DAW cannot find Java, you can alter the "CustomJVMLocation" setting in the "jVSTwRapper-1.0beta" text file to reflect the path to your Java installation.